BIKES YOU’VE NEVER SEEN BEFORE: 1966 DUCATI 250 DESMO SCRAMBLER

 With the 1966 model year, Ducati made the move to design machines with the off-road look that was popular with young Italians in the mid-1960’s.
 This “narrow case” 250 was derived from the Diana street bike.
 Hence it was not a serious contender in scrambles or dirt track racing events, but offered a trim performance look then popular in Europe, England and the United States.
 In 1971 the much more potent Ducati 450R/T single, designed solely for the U.S. motocross and off-road, pushed the Diana-based Ducati 250 scrambler out of the limelight.

 The 1966 250 scrambler used a Desmodromic valve train.
 Designed by engineer Fabio Taglioni, the demo design controlled valve float by having the valves positively opened and closed without valve springs—using dual rocker arms on each valve.
 Desmodromic valve trains use two cam lobes to control the opening and closing of each valve; one cam lobe opens the valve, the second cam lobe forces the valve shut.
 Most engines use one cam lobe to open the valve, but a coil spring to close it.
 Fueled by a 29mm Dell’Orto carb, the 249cc engine had a 74mm by 57.8 bore and stroke.
 The compression ratio was 9.7:1 and it produced a claimed 18 horsepower.
-This Ducati 250 Scrambler is on display at the National Motorcycle Museum in Anamosa, Iowa.
+This Ducati 250 Scrambler was on display at the National Motorcycle Museum in Anamosa, Iowa before they auctioned off most of their bikes.

 \